ThomasQuinnKelly/bip-reference-person/docs/quick-start-guide.md

 * View the results at http://localhost:9000

-* Stop SonarQube with `[path]/bip-reference-person/stop-all.sh`, or individually with this command:
+* Stop SonarQube individually with this command:
 	```bash
 	$ docker-compose -f [path]/bip-reference-person/local-dev/sonar/docker-compose.yml down --rmi all -v
 	```